-|January 14 - Congress ratifies the final peace treaty
+January 14, 1784 - Congress ratifies the final peace

-between Great Britain and the United States, ending the conflict that
+between Great Britain and the United States, ending the conflict

-would give America its freedom.
+that would give America its freedom.

-September 21 - The Pennsylvania Packet & General Advertiser is published, the first successful daily newspaper in the United States.
+September 21, 1784 - The Pennsylvania Packet General Advertiser is published, the first successful daily newspaper in the United States.

 By the end of 1784, trade with Great Britain had returned as Britain receives its first bales of imported American cotton.